 Now in their second term, Sheriff Steve Harkins and Chief Deputy Fruehling have brought numerous innovative programs to the Blaine County Sheriff's Office.
-Here are a few of our accomplishments.
+Here are a few of our recent accomplishments.

 - School Liaison Deputies: This year we added two school liaison deputies to provide both Hemingway Elementary and the Carey School with a primary point of contact to assist with school-related matters.
 Neither school has an assigned School Resource Officer.
 The purpose of this position is to build and maintain mutually beneficial relationships, facilitate communications, and coordinate activities between our department and the schools.